Shraavya-bhat/frontend-technical-assessment/README.md

 http://localhost:3000

-🧭 Routes
+Routes

-/ → Home
+/ – Home

-/login → Admin Login
+/login – Admin Login

-/dashboard → Protected Dashboard
+/dashboard – Protected Dashboard

-/users → Users List
+/users – Users List

-📌 Notes
+Notes

 Authentication is handled on the client side for demonstration purposes

-The focus of this project is frontend architecture, UI, routing, and state management
+Focus of this project is frontend architecture, UI, routing, and state management

-📸 Screenshots
+Screenshots

 Login Page